Give a loan, not a grant

 Addressing a gap in the market

 Microfinance is widely available in Kenya, but not to the rural poor.
-Our microloans start from as low as KES 5,000 (US $60) and, restricted to three per person, are used purely as catalytic start-up capital, bridging the way to microfinance from larger institutions.
+Our microloans start from as low as KES 5,000 (US $60) and, restricted to one per person, are used purely as catalytic start-up capital, bridging the way to microfinance from larger institutions.

 Measuring social impact

 Investors receive semi-annual updates on the jobs and businesses created and sustained on the back of their EIF loans.

 Got questions?
 We’ve got answers.
 Just call or email Sebastian Pasteiner, Hand in Hand International’s Programme Finance Manager, and we’ll be happy to sort you out.